shupershuff/Diablo2RLoader/README.md

 - Set 'DCloneAlarmVolume' to a preferred volume (1-100) to prevent frights and save your ear drums.
 Default is 69.
 Nice.
 - Set 'ForceAuthTokenForRegion' to enforce AuthToken based authentication for one or more regions.
 Useful if an Auth server goes down preventing parameter based connections (remember when Asia stopped working for several weeks?)
 Valid options are NA, EU and KR.
 Multiple values should be comma separated.
 Recommend leaving blank unless there are auth issues.

 Done editing?
-What are your thoughts on saving the file?
-I've heard it helps.
+Make sure to save the file!
 CTRL + S for the win :)

 ## 4. Run the script manually for the first time
 1. Browse to the folder, right click on D2Loader.ps1 and choose run (if you see an option for 'Run with PowerShell', use this).